 Do I have to get 60% in STAT 230 to take STAT 330, 333, 334, 340, or 341?

 Yes.
-If you don't get a grade above 60% the first time you take STAT 230 and you want to do a statistics major, you must retake it.
-You will need an override from the statistics advisor to do so.
+If you don't get a grade above 60% the first time you take STAT 230 and you want to do a Statistics major, you must retake it.
+You will need an override from the SAS advisors to do so.
 Both marks will count in your average.
 You will only get credit for the course once, so you will need to take another course later to replace it (41 courses overall).

 What 400 level STAT courses should I take?

 For a general guideline, look at the pre-requisite for the 400 level course.
 If you enjoyed the 300 level course(s) that it requires, then you will likely enjoy that 400 level course as well!

 If you liked:

 Entry to the BMath Data Science is competitive.

 The minimum requirements are: